-policies that were generally extremely favorable to immigration.
-Although state (provincial) and local governments on or inside the western frontier of the time may have been the most aggressive in courting migrants, the importance of the consistently liberal stances of the U.S. and Canadian governments in making public land available in small plots at low cost to all who sought to settle should not be underestimated.
-The usefulness of offering easy access to land in attracting migrants was universally understood, and indeed helps to explain that in an era of labor scarcity, cities and long-settled areas in the East concerned about their labor supplies accounted for the major opposition to the federal government disposing of land out West on generous terms.
+U.S. and Canadian governments in making public land available in small plots at low cost to all who sought to settle should not be underestimated.
+The usefulness of offering easy access to land in attracting migrants was universally understood, and indeed helps to explain that in an era of labor scarcity, cities and long-settled areas in the East concerned about their labor supplies accounted for the major opposition to the federal governments disposing of land out West on generous terms.

 Despite most societies having achieved independence, and other radical changes in their political environment, there was much continuity in Latin America.
-Most notably perhaps, the region remained largely dependent on the population born there-whether of European or Native American descent.
-Immigration from abroad was not much more than a trickle, except for the experiences of Argentina, Uruguay, Brazil, Chile, and several of the smaller nations beginning late in the nineteenth century.20 Responsibility for this failure to attract immigrants cannot be laid solely on the policies of the nations of Latin America.
-With the improving levels of material welfare and economic opportunity that the United States could offer as it industrialized, it was now an increasingly tough competitor for immigrants from Europe, and the United States was the major recipient of migrants from Europe.21 That being said, however, it is striking that although there were many appeals for programs to entice more immigrants, inspired in part by the evident success of the United States, most of the programs purporting to achieve that goal were either framed very narrowly or flawed in design.
+Most notably perhaps, the region remained largely dependent on the population born there -- whether of European or Native American descent.
+Immigration from abroad was not much more than a trickle, except for the experiences of Argentina, Uruguay, Brazil, and several of the smaller nations beginning late in the nineteenth century.
+20 Responsibility for this failure to attract immigrants can not be laid solely on the policies of the nations of Latin America.
+With the improving levels of material welfare and economic opportunity that the U.S. could offer as it industrialized, it was now an increasingly tough competitor for immigrants from Europe, and the U.S. was the major recipient of migrants from Europe.21 That being said, however, it is striking that although there were many appeals for programs to entice more immigrants, inspired in part by the evident success of the U.S., most of the programs purporting to achieve that goal were either framed very narrowly or flawed in design.
 Even when public lands were to be made available for purchase, the terms or other details of the laws tended to keep prices high or greatly advantage the wealthy and privileged in access.
 This evident lack of concern by the authorities with offering incentives to migrants was likely not unrelated to the generally poor record throughout Latin America (though better in Argentina, Uruguay, and Chile, which were relatively labor scarce for the region) in providing for public schooling, as well as to the policies that a number of countries, such as Mexico and Colombia, implemented late in the nineteenth century (when land values had risen) that transferred to large landowners the rights to land traditionally held and worked by Native Americans as community property.